OpenRailAssociation/website/content/news/2025-03-19-hamburger-strategietage.md

   class: image-position-center
 ---

 Do good and talk about it -- after focusing on the first part during its first year, the OpenRail Association is now catching up on the second.
-A great example is our Chair, Jochen Decker (SBB), and Vice-Chair, Nicole Göbel (DB), delivering a keynote at the Hamburg IT Strategy Days 2025, one of Europe's largest events for CIOs and IT decision-makers.
+Following this, our Chair, Jochen Decker (SBB), and Vice-Chair, Nicole Göbel (DB), delivered a keynote at the Hamburg IT Strategy Days 2025, one of Europe's largest events for CIOs and IT decision-makers.

 Under the title **"OpenRail Association: Using Open Source to Achieve Greater Interoperability and Efficiency in the Railway Industry"**, Nicole and Jochen highlighted how the global railway sector faces common challenges in improving efficiency and interoperability, particularly through digitalisation.
 They emphasised that Open Source provides a proven, low-barrier, community-driven model of collaboration which is widely adopted across many industries.
 This approach led to the founding of the OpenRail Association, a neutral Open Source platform designed to foster independence, interoperability, and efficiency in the railway sector's digital transformation.